copernicus-mogley/zkav.club/opportunities/README.md

   * Fix timing, missing words, and confusing sections.
   * Pull a few strong quotes that help the Storyteller write titles, descriptions, tags, and summaries.

-This network is coordinated by the Storyteller.
+The network of scribes is coordinated by the Storyteller.

 ### Event production